Last updated Mar. 2, 2022

 COVID-19 testing prior to departure

-Air New Zealand is also doing its part to minimize or eliminate the threat of reintroducing the virus to the islands.
-As of January 15, 2021, a traveler arriving in New Zealand from the U.S. or U.K. must present at the airline with both a managed isolation voucher and a negative COVID-19 test that was administered no more than 72 hours prior to departure.
-Your GMS team will work with you to coordinate obtaining the voucher and the timing of the test.
+Air New Zealand is also doing its part to minimize or eliminate the threat of the virus to the islands.
+As of January 15, 2021, a traveler arriving in New Zealand from the U.S. or U.K. must present at the airline with a negative COVID-19 test that was administered no more than 48 hours prior to departure.
+Your GMS team will work with you to coordinate the timing of the test.

 Two beautiful islands in the middle of the Pacific — Guam and Saipan — are stunning locations for a locums assignment.
 However, Guam and Saipan have also been impacted by the coronavirus and are doing what they can to curb the spread of the virus.
 Here’s what you need to know when planning your assignment to Guam or Saipan.